.OPUS Opus Audio

 Common questions

-Can I play Opus files on my iPhone?
+Can I play Opus files on my phone?

 What makes .OPUS special